Application Process for Master’s Degrees or Graduate Certificates

 *In exceptional cases admission may be granted to applicants who meet qualifications for a rarely awarded non-Baccalaureate admission.
 This is typically done for older applicants who have extensive experience in the field and whose undergraduate studies were disrupted by violence.

 Applicants should have an undergraduate GPA of at least 2.75 (on a four-point scale).
 However, those who have a weaker academic background but extensive experience in the peacebuilding field are welcome to apply; if all other admissions requirements are met, the applicant may be conditionally admitted.
-If the student makes a 3.0 GPA in his or her first semester of studies, the student’s probation status is removed and he or she is considered fully admitted.
+If the student earns a 3.0 GPA in the first semester of studies, the student’s probation status is removed and will considered fully admitted.